xpack/xpm-liquid-ts/README-DEVELOPER.md

 npm link
 ```

-And in projects refering this:
+And in projects referring this:

 ```sh
 npm link @xpack/xpm-liquid